wavesplatform/docs.wavesplatform/docs/en/blockchain/block/merkle-root.md

 # Transactions Root Hash

 The `transactionsRoot` field in the block header contains the root hash of the [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) of transactions of the block.
-The root hash is the cryptographic proof of integrity of the block, that is, that all the transactions exist in the block in the proper order.
+The root hash is the proof that the block contains all the transactions in the proper order.

 The transactions root hash in the block header has the following purposes: